Looking for the Best Value in Woodworking Education?

 How Does Your Woodworking School Differ From Other Woodworking Schools?

 We limit the class size.
-In fact, our classes are typically half the size of other schools.
-This means you'll receive much more personal coaching and instruction, and you'll take home many more skills.
+In fact, our woodworking classes are typically half the size of other schools.
+This means you'll receive much more personal coaching and instruction, and you'll take home many more furniture making skills.
 Sure, we could run large classes like some woodworking schools do, but it wouldn't be to your advantage.

-We also maximize your learning experience by milling the lumber for you--so that you can focus on learning skills instead of standing in line at the planer.
+We also maximize your learning experience by milling the lumber for you--so that you can focus on learning valuable woodworking skills instead of standing in line at the planer.

 We emphasize fine craftsmanship.
 Nothing beats the personal satisfaction of having built a professional-quality piece of furniture with accurate tight-fitting joints, precisely-fit drawers, and a hand-rubbed finish.

 I Really Want to Get Systematic, Hands-On Woodworking Training.